Milnor fibre boundary of a non-isolated surface singularity: The graph

+where the base graph and the covering data can be determined from $\gj$.
+This is given in the next paragraphs. \ix{graph!covering!data}

-A new (connected) graph $\gj/\sim$ is obtained from $\gj$ by collapsing it along edges of weight 1.
-More precisely, each subgraph $\G(K)$ is replaced by a non-arrowhead vertex.
-If two subgraphs $\G(K)$ and $\G(K')$ are connected by $k$ 2-edges in $\gj$, then the corresponding vertices of $\gj/\sim$ are connected by $k$ edges.
-(In fact, it turns out that $k\leq 1$.)
-If the non-arrowhead vertices of $\G(K)$ support $k$ arrowheads altogether, then on the corresponding non-arrowhead vertex of $\gj/\sim$ one puts exactly $k$ arrowheads.
+{\bf The base graph} will be denoted by $\gj/\sim$.
+It is obtained from $\gj$ by collapsing it along edges of weight 1.
+More precisely, each subgraph $G(K_\ell)$ is replaced by a non--arrowhead vertex.
+If two subgraphs $G(K_\ell)$ and $G(K_{\ell'})$ are connected by $k$ 2--edges in $\gj$, then the corresponding vertices of $\gj/\sim$ are connected by $k$ edges.
+(In fact, in \ref{tree} we will see that each $k\leq 1$.)
+If the non--arrowhead vertices of $G(K_\ell)$ support $k$ arrowheads altogether, then on the corresponding non--arrowhead vertex of $\gj/\sim$ one has exactly $k$ arrowheads.